doug-wade/gulp/docs/API.md

   .pipe(gulp.dest('build'));  // Writes 'build/js/somedir/somefile.js'
 ```

+##### options.cwd
+Type:  `String`
+Default: process.cwd()

+The current working directory in which to search.

+##### options.cwdbase
+Type: `Boolean`
+Default: `false`

+When true it is the same as saying opt.base = opt.cwd

+##### options.debug
+Type: `Boolean`
+Default: `false`

+Set to enable debug logging.

+##### options.dot
+Type: `Boolean`
+Default: `false`

+Include .dot files in normal matches and globstar matches.
+Note that an explicit dot in a portion of the pattern will always match dot files.

+##### options.follow
+Type: `Boolean`
+Default: `false`

+Follow symlinked directories when expanding ** patterns.
+Note that this can result in a lot of duplicate references in the presence of cyclic links.

+##### options.mark
+Type: `Boolean`
+Default: `false`

+Add a / character to directory matches.
+Note that this requires additional stat calls.

+##### options.matchBase
+Type: `Boolean`
+Default: `false`

+Perform a basename-only match if the pattern does not contain any slash characters.
+That is, *.js would be treated as equivalent to **/*.js, matching all js files in all directories.

+##### options.nobrace
+Type: `Boolean`
+Default: `false`

+Do not expand {a,b} and {1..3} brace sets.

+##### options.nodir
+Type: `Boolean`
+Default: `false`

+Do not match directories, only files.
+(Note: to match only directories, simply put a / at the end of the pattern.)
+ignore Add a pattern or an array of glob patterns to exclude matches.
+Note: ignore patterns are always in dot:true mode, regardless of any other settings.

+##### options.noglobstar
+Type: `Boolean`
+Default: `false`

+Do not match ** against multiple filenames. (i.e., treat it as a normal * instead.)

+##### options.noext
+Type: `Boolean`
+Default: `false`

+Do not match +(a|b) "extglob" patterns.

+##### options.nocase
+Type: `Boolean`
+Default: `false`

+Perform a case-insensitive match.
+Note: on case-insensitive filesystems, non-magic patterns will match by default, since stat and readdir will not raise errors.

+##### options.nomount
+Type: `Boolean`
+Default: `false`

+By default, a pattern starting with a forward-slash will be "mounted" onto the root setting, so that a valid filesystem path is returned.
+Set this flag to disable that behavior.

+##### options.nonull
+Type: `Boolean`
+Default: `true`

+Set to never return an empty set, instead returning a set containing the pattern itself.

+##### options.nosort
+Type: `Boolean`
+Default: `false`

+Don't sort the results.

+##### options.read
+Type: `Boolean`
+Default: `true`

+Setting this to `false` will return `file.contents` as null and not read the file at all.

+##### options.realpath
+Type: `Boolean`
+Default: `false`

+Set to true to call fs.realpath on all of the results.
+In the case of a symlink that cannot be resolved, the full absolute path to the matched entry is returned (though it will usually be a broken symlink)

+##### options.root
+Type: `String`
+Default: path.resolve(options.cwd, "/") (/ on Unix systems, and C:\ or some such on Windows.)

+The place where patterns starting with / will be mounted onto.

+##### options.silent
+Type: `Boolean`
+Default: `false`

+When an unusual error is encountered when attempting to read a directory, a warning will be printed to stderr.
+Set the silent option to true to suppress these warnings.

+##### options.stat
+Type: `Boolean`
+Default: `false`

+Set to true to stat all results.
+This reduces performance somewhat, and is completely unnecessary, unless readdir is presumed to be an untrustworthy indicator of file existence.

+##### options.strict
+Type: `Boolean`
+Default: `false`

+When an unusual error is encountered when attempting to read a directory, the process will just continue on in search of other matches.
+Set the strict option to raise an error in these cases.

+The full set of options is available on [glob-stream](https://github.com/gulpjs/glob-stream).

 ### gulp.dest(path[, options])

 Can be piped to and it will write files.
 Re-emits all data passed to it so you can pipe to multiple folders.
 Folders that don't exist will be created.